sg893052/sonic-buildimage/spytest/data_driven_testing.md

 ### 3.1.3.4 RPC API

-This is a generic method which will be invoked by the Action API inside the message class.
+Yang Rpcs define a data-model-specific operation which is invoked with the POST method.
+These are a collection of classes and a generic method to execute the Yang Rpc.
 It is part of the spytest infra, and does the following:

+- The Rpc message class allows the Test Case (TC) writer to specify the input argument to the Rpc, and the expected output.
+- The YangRpcService class provides the execute() method.

+The execute() method:

-- Generates payload from the input field of the message object
+- Generates payload from the input field of the Rpc message object
-- Builds the URI from the message object
+- Builds the URI from the Rpc message object
-- Executes the RPC
+- Executes the Rpc
 - If the verify option is given, it compares the returned payload from the DUT with the (generated) payload from the output in the message object
+- Note: Message Classes and python bindings are generated from the corresponding Yang files.

-### 3.1.3.4 GNOI API
+### 3.1.3.4 gNOI API

+gRPC Network Operations Interface (gNOI) defines a set of gRPC-based microservices for executing operational commands on network devices.
+These are a collection of classes and a generic method to execute the gNOI Rpc.
-GNOI does not have a corresponding Yang model.
-Thus, there is no corresponding message It It is part of the spytest infra, and does the following:
+It is part of the spytest infra, and does the following:

-- Generates payload from the user supplied input
+- The GnoiService class provides an interface to the protobuf messages, services, and the execute() method.
+- The GnoiRpc message class allows the TC writer to encapsulate the request message and the expected response message.

+The execute() method.
-- Generates a command to execute the gnoi_client in the telemetry docker
+- Invokes the protobuf service stub to execute the Rpc.
-- Executes the command on the DUT
-- If the verify option is given, it compares the returned payload with the user supplied expected output
+- If the verify option is given, it compares the message returned from the DUT with the user supplied expected response message
+- Note: gNOI does not have a corresponding Yang model.
+Message python bindings are generated from the corresponding .proto service interface definition files(IDL).
+- Note: gNOI RPC with stream message are not supported currently in the telemetry repo, hence no spytest support is provided.

 ### 3.1.3.5 get_ietf_json